 My research interests lie in the field of public international law, including international and European space law, United Nations Law and international legal theory.

-I have been Visiting Scholar at Georgetown University (2016), the Lauterpacht Centre for International Law, University of Cambridge (2017) and Scholar-in-Residence at the Library of Congress, Washington DC, U.S.A.
-(2018 and 2019).
+I have been Visiting Scholar at Georgetown University (2016), the Lauterpacht Centre for International Law, University of Cambridge (2017), the Library of Congress, Washington DC, U.S.A.
+(Scholar-in-Residence 2018 and 2019) and Rey Juan Carlos University (2023).
 I have presented at the 12th Stanford International Junior Faculty Forum (2019).

 My publications have appeared in the International and Comparative Law Quarterly, the Leiden Journal of International Law and the German Yearbook of International Law.
 I am the co-editor of Research Methods in International Law: A Handbook (with N Tsagourias, Edward Elgar 2021).
 I have also edited the volume Pluralising International Legal Scholarship: The Promise and Perils of Non-doctrinal Research Methods (Edward Elgar 2019).

 In August 2022, I have published Empirical and Theoretical Perspectives on International Law: How States Use the UN General Assembly to Create International Obligations for Cambridge University Press.